spraakbanken/korp-backend/README.md

 ## Corpus Configuration for the Korp Frontend

 The corpus configuration used by the Korp frontend is served by the backend.
-In `config.py`, the variable `CORPUS_CONFIG_DIR` should point to a directory having the following structure:
+The config variable `CORPUS_CONFIG_DIR` should point to a directory having the following structure:

 ```text
 .